pradyunsg/pradyunsg.github.io/content/blog/2023-01-14-python-packaging-organisation.md

 PyPA also includes foundational tools that are used in the Python packaging ecosystem, like `pip` and `setuptools`.

-## Relationship with "Python Core"
+## Relationship with "Core Python"

 (I'm using "Core Python" to refer to the Python language and standard library, as maintained by the CPython Core Developers, also known as ["core